What to look for when choosing a TV

 Get HDR If You Want the Most Colors

-HDR is a new feature of 4K Ultra HD sets and it stands for high dynamic range, it delivers more colors, more contrast levels and increased brightness.
+HDR is a new feature of 4K Ultra HD sets and it stands for high dynamic range.
+This delivers more colors, more contrast levels and increased brightness.
 HDR is an upgrade of the 4K, or Ultra HD, format

 The refresh rate, expressed in Hertz (Hz) describes how many times per second a picture is refreshed on the screen.
 The standard refresh rate is 60 times per second, or 60 Hz.
-However, in scenes with rapidly moving objects, a 60 Hz refresh rate can make things look blurry or jittery, particularly on LCD HDTVs.
-So, to create a more solid picture, manufacturers doubled the refresh rate to 120 Hz (and in some cases up to 240 Hz).
+However, in scenes with rapidly moving objects, a 60 Hz refresh rate can make things look blurry or jittery. (particularly on LCD HDTVs).
+So, to create a more solid picture, manufacturers doubled the refresh rate to 120 Hz and some up to 240 Hz).
 So get the highest you can